 Prior to the recent economic downturn, flipping real estate was popular.
 With mortgage interest rates low and home prices at historical lows, flipping appears to be on the rise again.
-House flipping is, essentially, purchasing a house or property, spending time redoing the interior of the house, changing up the landscaping, even doing small things like getting Garage Door Springs Repair to ensure even the smallest details have been seen to, and then selling it (presumably for a profit) in a short period of time.
+House flipping is, essentially, purchasing a cheaper, slightly run-down house or property, spending time redoing the interior of the house, changing up the landscaping, even doing small things like getting Garage Door Springs Repair to ensure even the smallest details have been seen to, and then selling it (presumably for a profit) in a short period of time.
 When realtors first start out, after they’ve purchased all of their Real Estate Signs, one of the first things they do is consider house flipping.
 The key to house flipping is to find a suitable fixer-upper that is priced under market for its location, fix it up, and resell it for more than it cost to buy, hold, fix up and resell it.

 If you are contemplating trying your hand at flipping, keep in mind that you will have a silent partner, Uncle Sam, who will be waiting to take his share of any profits in taxes.
 (And most likely, Sam’s cousin in your state capitol will also expect a share, too.)
 Taxes play a significant role in the overall transaction, and tax treatment can be quite different depending upon whether you are a dealer, an investor or a homeowner.
 The following is the tax treatment for each in years after 2012.